-- a.
-If 0 days of sick leave are used, four days may be converted to vacation with the remaining 8 days accrued as sick leave. - b.
-If 1 day of sick leave is used, 3 days will be converted to vacation with the remaining 8 days accrued as sick leave. - c.
-If 2 days of sick leave are used, 2 days will be converted to vacation with the remaining 8 days accrued as sick leave. - d.
-If 3 days of sick leave are used, 1 day will be converted to vacation with the remaining 8 days accrued as sick leave. - e.
-If 4 or more days of sick leave are used, the employee is not eligible for the sick leave conversion. - 3.
-Employees who have reached the maximum sick leave accrual of 130 days at the beginning of the year will be able to convert up to four days of unused sick leave to vacation days annually as long as they use 8 or fewer days of sick leave days throughout the year. - 4.
-Conversion of eligible sick leave will occur automatically unless the Human Resources Benefits Office is directed to do otherwise by the employee. - 5.
+b.
+If 1 day of sick leave is used, 3 days will be converted to vacation with the remaining 8 days accrued as sick leave.

+c.
+If 2 days of sick leave are used, 2 days will be converted to vacation with the remaining 8 days accrued as sick leave.

+d.
+If 3 days of sick leave are used, 1 day will be converted to vacation with the remaining 8 days accrued as sick leave.

+e.
+If 4 or more days of sick leave are used, the employee is not eligible for the sick leave conversion.

+- 3. Employees who have reached the maximum sick leave accrual of 130 days (1,040 hours) at the beginning of the year will have up to 4 days of sick leave converted to vacation annually as long as they use 8 or fewer days of sick leave throughout the year. - 4.
+Conversion of eligible sick leave to vacation will occur automatically but may be returned to sick leave if the Human Resources Division is directed to do so in writing by the employee within a reasonable time following the conversion. - 5.
 Conversion of sick leave will not increase the maximum allowable limits on vacation accrual.
 (See PPM 2-41, Vacation Policy).

-V. FAMILY MEDICAL LEAVE ACT LEAVE (LEAVE WITHOUT PAY)
+V. FAMILY AND MEDICAL LEAVE ACT LEAVE (LEAVE WITHOUT PAY)